KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 > std::move does not perform the move.
 It is nothing more than a cast from an
 > lvalue to an rvalue, to allow an actual move to happen (e.g. in a move
 > constructor)

+### Why do I need to use `std::move` on rvalue references? {#std-move2}

+We tackled moving lvalues down a layer, using std::move.
+What happens when we already have an _rvalue reference_ that we need to move down another layer?

+Let's look at a concrete example using our `Ray` class, and its constructor that takes two `Vectors` by _rvalue reference_.
+When composing a larger aggregate out of smaller movable objects, we can delegate the process of moving to the sub-components using `std::move`:

+{% highlight cpp %}
+// Construct by moving subcomponents.
+Ray::Ray(Vector&& origin, Vector&& direction)
+    // move construct inner objects
+    : origin_(std::move(origin))
+    , direction_(std::move(direction))
+{ }
+{% endhighlight %}

+> To move down an rvalue through successive layers, `std::move` has to be
+> applied each time, even to rvalue references.

+Why is that?
+A mindnumbing realization is that because _rvalue references_ are bound to an identifier, they are themselves _lvalues_.
+Stop, and take a breath.
+Let's look at that code again, now with more annotations:

+{% highlight cpp %}
+// Construct by moving subcomponents.
+// "origin" and "direction" refer to rvalues,
+// but are themselves lvalues in this scope.
+Ray::Ray(Vector&& origin, Vector&& direction)
+    // move construct inner objects,
+    // by casting them to rvalues
+    : origin_(std::move(origin))
+    , direction_(std::move(direction))
+{ }
+{% endhighlight %}

+There are several important things to notice here:

+* The constructor overload is chosen when both inputs are _rvalues_.
+* Once the _rvalue references_ are bound, we can refer to them.

+   * **This means that _rvalue references_ are _lvalues_**!

+* We have to use `std::move` to cast these references back to _rvalues_ to pass them to the move constructors of the `Vector` objects.

+Phew!

+> _rvalue references_ bound to an identifier, can be referred to in their scope
+> and are therefore lvalues.

 ---------------------------------------